Please take time to watch our recorded information for complete information on the changes to the program:

 Q: How am I supposed to know which classes I should take in the first quarter, second quarter and so on?

-A: The entry courses for the HIT program are HIT 110, HIT 105 ( HIT 105 is equivalent to HIM 130 and 131, which may students take prior to beginning the program), and CU 105.
+A: The entry courses for the HIT program are HIT 110 and HIT 125.
 Once you have enrolled in these courses, you will be assigned to an HIT program advisor and you will work with that HIT advisor to set up your educational plan.
 After your initial plan is set up you will continue to work with your HIT advisor in the following quarters to ensure you are still on track for graduation.
 Ultimately, it is your responsibility to pay attention to the pre-requisites to make sure you are prepared to take the next quarter of classes.

 Q: When I try to register for a course it is asking me for an Entry Code – what is that?

 A: If you have taken your pre-reqs somewhere other than TCC and/or you took classes that are not exactly the same pre-requisites (perhaps you took a higher level) then the computer may not correctly read your transcript and may deny you access.
 A permission code will allow you to bypass the pre-requisites.
 In order to obtain a permission code you must speak with an HIT advisor (Jonathan Eastabrooks or Corinne Jarvis).